How to Become a Location-Independent Entrepreneur

 3. Blogger

-Brands reach out to bloggers to pay them money to advertise their products, and that’s how they earn money.
-Their business is their social media accounts.
+Brands reach out to bloggers to pay them money to advertise their products, and that’s how they earn money: their business social media accounts.

 Average annual income: $37,073 (Indeed)